IBE160/SG-Awesome-like-KI/docs/epics.md

 ## Epic 5: Core Experience & UI Implementation

-Ensure the application is intuitive, accessible, and enjoyable to use by implementing the defined user experience from the start, fulfilling the promise of a clean, supportive, and frustration-free experience.
+Ensure the application is intuitive, accessible, and enjoyable to use, fulfilling the promise of a clean, supportive, and frustration-free experience.

-### Story 5.1: Implement "Guided Minimalism" Design Direction
+### Story 5.1: Implement Core UI Design System

 As a Developer,
-I want to implement the core UI based on the "Guided Minimalism" design direction and "Calm & Focused" color theme, So that all user-facing components have a consistent, clean, and supportive aesthetic from day one.
+I want to implement the core UI design system based on Tailwind CSS and our UX principles, So that all user-facing components have a consistent, clean, and friendly aesthetic.

 **Acceptance Criteria:**